 Teacher will engage in hallway restorative conversation or student will do written in-class reflection.

-Teacher completes a Referral Form and sends student to V. Principal or other individual responsible for restorative discipline:
+Teacher completes a Referral Form in Infinite Campus and sends student to Dean of Students, Principal, or other individual responsible for restorative discipline:

 Habitually Disruptive Students Law